Commonly Asked Questions About Business Lines of Credit

 How Do I Apply for a Line of Credit?

 You apply for business lines of credit much like you apply for any other credit.
-You will probably need to disclose financial information about your business and about your personal finances, particularly if your business is not yet established.
+You will probably need to disclose financial information about your business and your personal finances, particularly if your business is not yet established.
 Be prepared to show business reports such as cash flow statements and balance sheets, and personal information such as tax returns.
 Banks will also almost certainly pull a credit report, so make sure your personal finances are in good order.

 Also, don’t go to just one lender.
 There are a number of institutions that will grant this credit.
 You should meet with several lenders to compare options and find the best terms you can get.